pdfernhout/PlantStudio/README.txt

 And someday we may see a balance shift between five interwoven economies in a way that gives more people more time for making more free stuff (whether through a basic income, 3D printing, more gift giving, or better democratic planning), as Paul talks about in this video:
-  "Five Interwoven Economies: Subsistence, Gift, Exchange, Planned, and Theft " http://www.youtube.com/watch?v=4vK-M_e0JoY
+  "Five Interwoven Economies: Subsistence, Gift, Exchange, Planned, and Theft" http://www.youtube.com/watch?v=4vK-M_e0JoY

 We hope everyone out there is getting the right amount of vitamin D, since humans need sunlight,